top of page

 Pexels photo: https://www.pexels.com/photo/photo-of-person-wearing-black-shirt-2770681/

 #Christianfeminist indicates I advocate for women's rights based on God establishing equality of men and women without favouritism.
-God made all humans in God's image, gave both women and men dominion over the earth, blessed them both and told them to be caretakers of the earth (Genesis 1:26-28).
+God made all humans in God's image, gave both women and men dominion over the earth, blessed them both and told them both to be caretakers of the earth (Genesis 1:26-28).
 God looks at our hearts and our beliefs, and does not discriminate based on outward appearances or biological characteristics (1 Samuel 16:7).
 Ananias and Sapphira were individually accountable for their actions.
 God called women of the Bible like Deborah and Huldah, Phoebe, Prisca, and Junia, to speak and lead men and women.
 Christian feminists advocate that women and men are equally valued and have equal opportunities for various roles.

-#jesusfeminist is a term from a book by Sarah Bessey called Jesus Feminist and it means advocating for equal rights for women and men based on Jesus' revolutionary words and actions.
+#jesusfeminist is a term from a book by Sarah Bessey called Jesus Feminist and it means advocating for equal rights for women and men based on Jesus's revolutionary words and actions.
 Jesus liberated women and following Jesus's example means treating women and men as equals.

 #Biblicalfeminist means understanding the Scripture teaches full equality for people of all genders in the home, church, and society.
 Feminism is the advocacy of women's rights based on the equality of the sexes.
 Biblical feminism means that the Bible endorses advocacy of equal rights.